DZGoldman/Learn_State_Channels_Course/course_notes.md

 - Brief overview of other scaling approaches (block size increase, sharding, sidechains, plasma, zk-snarks, etc.)
 - Define payment channels and state chanels (as distinct from other scaling approaches), give semi-technical overview
     - Possible topics / terminology to cover:
-         - hash time locked contracts, uni-directional vs. bidirectional, "eltoo" style vs. punitive style channels, conditional multi-hop payments, generalized state transitions, "terminal states", stale-state griefing & necessity for timeouts
+         - Hash time locked contracts, uni-directional vs. bidirectional, "eltoo" style vs. punitive style channels, conditional multi-hop payments, generalized state transitions, "terminal states", stale-state griefing & necessity of timeouts

 ##### Setup
 - Go through installation of software requirements, including roptsen connection via infura
 - Brief intro to ethers.js (familiarity can't be assumed); necessities are just basic read/write syntax with contract instance, and client-side signing & verifying of transactions
-- Maybe: also some discussion of more esoteric solidity needs, like ecrecover, abiEncoder,  enums (_though covering these in real-time as they come up as "optional lessons" may be best_)
+- Maybe: also some discussion of more esoteric solidity needs, like ecrecover, abiEncoder, enums, etc (_though covering these in real-time as they come up as "optional lessons" may be best_)

 #### Part 2: Payment Channels
 - Implement and dissect/analyze contract for "minimum viable payment channel"
-    - Aiming for simplest app possible at this stage: unidirectional channel where payor locks ETH into contract with dispute interval for payer exits; no punishments (just state updates), no mutual closing, no counter-party signature verification required on-chain
+    - Aiming for simplest app possible at this stage: unidirectional channel where payer locks ETH into contract with dispute interval for payer exits; no punishments (just state updates), no mutual closing, no counter-party signature verification required on-chain
     - Probably: only contract itself at this stage, not full application
 - Implement lightning style payment channel contract (_Can use source from [1], with some mods/simplifications_)
     - Multisig entrance, bidirectional, mutual channel closing option, punishment for stale state